Efficiently Coloring the Intersection of a General Matroid and Combinatorial Matroids: Generalized Edmonds' Algorithm for Coloring a Single Matroid

 \textbf{Input:} An arbitrary matroid $M$ and target chromatic number $\alpha$.

 \textbf{Output:} An $\alpha$-coloring of $M$ if one exists.

-\textbf{Outer Loop Invariant:} After $i$ iterations, $i$ elements of the ground set are feasibly colored.
+\textbf{Outer Loop Invariant:} After $q$ iterations, $q$ elements of the ground set are feasibly colored.
 A coloring is \textit{feasible} if its color classes are independent sets in the matroid.

-\textbf{Description of our Generalized Edmonds' Algorithm:} Iteratively update the current coloring $c$ along an arbitrary color-chordless source-sink path $P$ in the current Edmonds digraph $G$.
+\textbf{Description of the Generalized Edmonds' Algorithm:} Iteratively update the current coloring $c$ along an arbitrary color-chordless source-sink path $P$ in the current Edmonds digraph $G$.

 The standard interpretation of Edmonds' algorithm~\cite{schrijver_book} is an instantiation of this algorithm in which the arbitrary color-chordless source-sink path is selected to be a shortest source-sink path.
-To finish the description we need to define color-chordless source-sink path, a new concept defined in this paper.
+To finish the description, we need to define color-chordless source-sink path.
 Then we remind the reader of the definition of the Edmonds digraph $G$ and how a coloring is updated along a path (as these are the same in the standard description of Edmonds' algorithm~\cite{schrijver_book}).

 \begin{definition}[Edmonds Digraph] The definition of Edmonds digraph $G=(V, A)$ depends on the matroid $M=(X, \mathcal{I})$, the target chromatic number $\alpha$, and the current coloring $c$.
 Let $c : X \rightarrow \{0, 1, \dots, \alpha\}$ be the current coloring of elements, where $c(x) = 0$ if $x$ is uncolored.
 Let $S_1, S_2, \dots, S_{\alpha} \in \mathcal{I}$ be the color classes of $c$.
 Let $U \subseteq X$ be the set of elements not colored by $c$.
 The vertex set $V = [\alpha] \cup X$ consists of a vertex for each element of the ground set $X$ of $M$ and one vertex for each color.
 We call the vertices in $[\alpha]$ corresponding to the $\alpha$ available colors the \textbf{sources} and the uncolored elements in $U$ the \textbf{sinks.} The arc set $A= \cup_{i=1}^{\alpha} A_i$ is the union of $\alpha$ collections of arcs, where $A_i$ represents the feasible exchanges for color class $i$.
 In $A_i$ there is an arc $(i, x)$ to all elements $x \notin S_i$ with the property that $S_i \cup \{x\} \in \mathcal{I}$.
 Then, for all elements $x \notin S_i$ such that $S_i \cup \{x\} \notin \mathcal{I}$, $A_i$ contains the arc $(y, x)$ for all elements $y \in S_i$ with the property that $S_i - \{y\} \cup \{x\} \in \mathcal{I}$. \end{definition}